GNU arch: revc

 revc was a prototype revision control project by Thomas Lord that he intended to become GNU arch 2.0, designed to be a radical departure from tla and to draw many ideas from the Git revision control system.
 It was announced in June 2005, the first pre-release was in July and the last in August, just prior to Lord's resignation as maintainer. revc only had 10 core commands and Lord intended to eliminate restrictive namespaces, complicated file naming conventions and increase the speed.

-As of 2008 the last pre-release, 0.0x2, of revc is still available and Lord is still interested in some of the ideas in GNU arch but does not have the resources to resume development of revc.
+As of 2008 the last pre-release, 0.0x2, of revc is still available and Lord was still interested in some of the ideas in GNU arch but did not have the resources to resume development of revc.

+Thomas Lord died in June 2022.

 Criticism

-Perhaps the most common criticism of GNU arch is that it is difficult to learn, even for users who have experience with other SCM systems.
+Perhaps the most common criticism of GNU arch is that it is difficult to learn, even for users who have experience with other Version control systems.
 In particular, GNU arch has a large number of commands, which can be intimidating for new users and some design elements arguably too strongly enforce Lord's taste in version control practices.